oyagev/Sweatshop/README.md

     }

 This worker merely takes a predefined value from the received message and returns it.
-To use Sweatshop, we first istantiate the class:
+To use Sweatshop, we first instantiate the class:

     <?php
     require_once 'path/to/Sweatshop/sweatshop.php';